Mohad009/Database-Course-Documentation/readme.md

 ### Application Developer
 - Develops applications (web, desktop, or mobile) that interact with the database
 - Implements front-end interfaces and back-end logic
-- Connects the application to the database using APIs or frameworks (e.g., REST, GraphQL, ORMs)

 ### Business Intelligence (BI) Developer
 - Analyzes data and creates dashboards, reports, and visualizations